 Alcohol is a major component of the majority of our social lives and can be quite enjoyable.
 And despite alcohol’s lengthy history with humankind, it can still be rather tricky to pinpoint how much is enough or too much.
 That brings us to the topic at hand: how long does alcohol stay in your system?

 Here is the short answer: alcohol is detectable for up to 6 hours in your blood; about 12 to 24 hours in your breath, urine and saliva; and up to 90 days in a hair follicle1.
-While there are hangover supplements that work to combat hangover symptoms, that doesn’t mean the alcohol has left your system or can no longer be detected in a test.
-But truth be told, there are numerous factors that determine how long alcohol will stay in your system.
+But even if you don’t feel hungover anymore, that doesn’t mean the alcohol has left your system or can no longer be detected in a test.
+Truth be told, there are numerous factors that determine how long alcohol will stay in your system.

 How Alcohol Is Metabolized & Absorbed